 In addition to bringing together faculty from across the university to discuss how diverse areas of expertise could be brought to bear on the problem malaria, the forum served as a ‘call to arms’ for members of the malaria community to develop new approaches for collaboration and partnership; to examine global governance issues; to identify and borrow technologies from other areas of basic and applied research; to help foster new financial models, training mechanisms and previously untapped skill sets; and to harmonize health services and cross-training of the healthcare workforce to eradicate malaria.

-The Rethinking Malaria: The Science of Eradication Symposium emphasized the need to refocus on new research priorities due to the complex life cycle of the disease, as well as the need for multi-pronged collaborative efforts and strategies to achieve the goal of long-term elimination and eradication.
-The symposium combined lessons learned from past malaria efforts, underscored key challenges, such as resurgence of the disease due to complacency in prevention and control, and discussed new opportunities to eradication this ancient scourge.
+A public symposium called, Rethinking Malaria: The Science of Eradication, emphasized the need to refocus on new research priorities due to the complex life cycle of the disease, as well as the need for multi-pronged collaborative efforts and strategies to achieve the goal of long-term elimination and eradication.
+The symposium combined lessons learned from past malaria efforts, underscored key challenges, such as the resurgence of the disease due to complacency in prevention and control, and discussed new opportunities to eradication this ancient scourge.

-The highly successful leadership forum catalyzed a series of subsequent deliberations among faculty from across the University about the unique role Harvard could play in the fight against malaria—with a specific focus on the nexus between the most important 21st century challenges and the areas in which Harvard could uniquely contribute.
-Further discussions with the UN Special Envoy’s Office, stakeholders from the global malaria community, and thought leaders from the global health community helped to progressively shaped the University’s Defeating Malaria initiative, bringing it in full alignment with Harvard’s broader set of global public health priorities.
+The highly successful leadership forum catalyzed a series of subsequent deliberations among faculty from across the University about the unique role Harvard could play in the fight against malaria—with a specific focus on the nexus between the most important 21st-century challenges and the areas in which Harvard could uniquely contribute.
+Further discussions with the UN Special Envoy’s Office, stakeholders from the global malaria community, and thought leaders from the global health community helped to progressively shape the University’s Defeating Malaria Initiative, bringing it in full alignment with Harvard’s broader set of global public health priorities.